HTML Semantic Guide: Understanding Semantic HTML Tags

 What is the Header in HTML?

 In HTML, the header is a semantic element represented by the <header> tag.
 It serves as a container for introductory content or navigational links.
-This tag helps define the top section of a webpage or a section within the page, making it easier for users and search engines to understand the content hierarchy.

 Usage: